 A decade as an American living in Italy has turned me into a go-to source for friends planning trips to some of the top family vacation spots in Europe.
 One of the things people ask most often is whether it’s worth visiting the most popular Europe tourist attractions, or if they’re too overhyped to live up to their reputations.
 The truth is that while some simply aren’t worth the hassle, many Europe tourist attractions are, especially if you visit strategically.

 Tips for Visiting the Best Europe Tourist Attractions

 Europe’s best tourist attractions are almost as famous for their dense crowds as for their beauty, but there are some tricks I’ve learned to make the visit as fantastic as the location.
 Crowds, lines, and heat are, in my book, enjoyment killers.
 But timing a visit to the top European tourist attractions for early or late in the day can address all three challenges in one fell swoop.
 The light is always more spectacular in early morning and at dusk, and scheduling a visit during these windows not only maximizes beauty but minimizes crowds.

 Most European tourist attractions sell tickets in advance, which often allows you to skip the long ticket lines.
-Most museums listed here have extensive virtual tours of their collections (that have been really beefed up due to the pandemic), so doing some advance research to find out what you really want to see has never been easier.
+Many museums have extensive virtual tours of their collections (that have been really beefed up due to the pandemic), so doing some advance research to find out what you really want to see has never been easier.
 And reading a book about the city or attraction in advance always gives me a richer experience, so I’m passing along some recommendations for each.

 Europe Tourist Attractions That Live Up to the Hype